krywenko/BPI-R1_Zigbee2mqtt-energymonitor-openwrt/README.md

 this image is for banana pi R1   specifically as  it is  the most suitable device out there currently that cost about $60 -70-  it will act as a fuly functional router, home automation, and IOT database centre.

-currently I left out the influxdb software to save on size  so after you write image and expanded the in on a sd card.  you will need to boot into the device via SSH
+currently I left out the influxdb software to save on size and so that it can be mounted at /mnt/DATA  so after you write image and expanded the in on a sd card.  you need to install a SSD drive inside the bpi-r1 via system-->mount points and mount disk /mnt/dATA. then you will need to boot into the device via SSH

+ cd /mnt/DATA

 and run these commands